ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/organize-ballerina-code.md

 Ballerina code is organized in a single shareable unit called a package.

 A package is a collection of modules, and a module is a collection of Ballerina source files and test files.
 A package should contain at least one module, which becomes the default module.
 Each module has its own directory, which organizes source files and test files.
-A package can contain resources and test-only resources specific to the package in the package source root.
+A package can include resources in a `resources` directory located at the package source root, and test-specific resources in a `resources` directory within the `tests` directory at the package source root.

 It is common in small projects to have only one (default) module in a package.
 As a result, the default module’s content is placed directly in the root of the package directory.